A Short History of FCIT

 Responding to new demands and frequent requests from beyond Florida, FCIT now offers fully online courses through the iTeach Professional Learning program.
 These month-long courses are available to educators and administrators around the world.
 Our experienced facilitators, lead participants through activities designed to be of immediate practical application in their roles as educators or administrators.
 The Technology Integration Matrix courses are of particular interest to districts, states, and even entire ministries of education that have adopted the TIM as their model for technology integration.

-With increasing use of our digital content around the globe and a growing number of countries with schools adopting the Technology Integration Matrix, the Florida Center for Instructional Technology looks forward to a future of worldwide impact undreamed of when the Center was founded thirty-five years ago.
+With increasing use of our digital content around the globe and a growing number of countries with schools adopting the Technology Integration Matrix, the Florida Center for Instructional Technology looks forward to a future of worldwide impact undreamed of when the Center was founded nearly four decades ago.